So, what's maths really good for? Read this post and learn why studying Mathematics in High School really will make your life easier.

 For example, a famous author is coming to visit your school from 3:30pm – 4:30pm, and you would really love to go and see her.
 However it takes 35 mins to get home from school, and you have soccer practice at 7:00pm.
 It takes 15 mins to get to soccer practice, and after soccer practice, you will be exhausted and need to sleep.
 If you go to see the author, you must plan how much time you will have left to do your homework, and eat dinner.
 Will there be enough time for you to finish that Maths assignment?

-Are you ready for the HSC trials?
+Are you ready for the HSC Exams in October?
 Don’t take chances!
 Our 6 day intensive Trial Prep course will get you exam ready.
 Guided by our HSC Maths expert you’ll get across the entire syllabus in less than a week.

-Click here to learn more about the Maths Advanced HSC Trial Prep Course.
+Click here to learn more about the Maths Advanced HSC Exam Prep Course.